alexrichterxyz/research_limit_order_book/README.md

 # An extendable C++ limit order book for research purposes

-⚠️ Please note that this project is currently in the development phase and is not yet available for use
+⚠️ Please note that this project is currently in the development phase and is not yet available for use.

 ## Overview
-A matching engine is the software that executes orders in a financial exchange.
-This project implements a price-time-priority matching engine which is the type most securities markets operate on.
+A matching engine is the software that executes orders on a financial exchange.
+This project contains a price-time-priority matching engine -the type most securities markets operate on.

-Not only does this matching engine offer a high level of customization, but it also boasts a user-friendly interface, making it ideal for simulation and research purposes.
-The engine supports a range of order types and features out-of-the-box, including:
+This C++ implementation boasts a user friendly, efficient, yet highly customizable interface making it ideal for simulation and research purposes.
+A wide range of of order types and features are supported out-of-the-box, including:

 - market orders
 - limit orders